How to build an LLM-powered ChatBot with Streamlit

 What the HugChat app can do

 Before we proceed with the tutorial, let's quickly grasp the app's functionality.
-Head over to the app and get familiar with its layout—(1) the sidebar provides app info, and (2) the main panel displays conversational messages:
+Head over to the app and get familiar with its layout—(1) the Sidebar accepts the login credential, and (2) the Main panel displays conversational messages:

 Interact with it by (1) entering your prompt into the text input box and (2) reading the human/bot messages.